adamsilver/fdpb/04-a-login-form.md

 This phenomenon is actually called Hick's Law (named after psychologist William Edmund Hick), which states that the time taken to make a decision increases as the number of choices expand.
 It predicts that the greater the number of alternative choices, the longer it will take a user to make a decision.

-Giving users multiple ways to log in might seem useful but can cause friction for users.
+Giving users multiple ways to sign in might seem useful but it can create a burden on users.
 Make sure the extra choice is valuable to users.
 Once you're sure, layout the options clearly.

 ![Medium login](./images/04/medium-login.png)